idelfonsog2/idelfonsog2.github.io/README.md

 - Isn't too much? it's a single app
 - We can do all the testing in one environment

 > **Disclaimer** If you or your team is already working or starting a software application project then I'm assuming it's a serious project.
-Otherwise, I'm assuming you are testing a new API and the application does not generate any revenue or cuts down on cost in any way.
+Otherwise, I'm assuming you are testing a new API and the application does not generate any revenue or cut down on cost in any way.

 Once a team has build a product and structure a process around it, like in: release, testing, or debugging; the next phase is to bring automation.
 Not just business logic code can affect your app but also the bad use of misconfiguration will impact it the most.
 The previous is encapsoluted by a CI/CD pipeline.